com-480-data-visualization/datavis-project-2022-pamama/README.md

 Students : Knöpfel Marie, Vandelle Marc Pierre, Cito Paloma

+## Technical setup

+To run the code locally, clone the repository, go to the 'website' folder and open index.html in a local server (e.g by installing the Live Server plugin by Ritwick Dey on Visual Studio Code).

 ## Milestone 1 (8th April, 5pm)

 **10% of the final grade**